guidias1212/road_to_fullstack/01_INTRODUCTION/02_Basic Terminal Usage/01_LINUX/README.md

 # 1.2.1) Basic Terminal Usage - LINUX

-Some basic, but usefull terminal commands used on LINUX.
+Some usefull terminal commands used on LINUX.

 Some of the below commands can be tested in this online Linux prompt: